programminghistorian/jekyll/en/lessons/jupyter-notebooks.md

 When you're editing a cell, you can use Ctrl + Z (Win) or Command + Z (Mac) to undo changes that you've made.
 Each cell retains its own edit history; even if you move to a different cell and make edits there, you can subsequently click back on the first cell and undo your earlier changes there, without losing the changes to the second cell.

-To leave editing mode and "run" this cell (for a Markdown cell, this doesn't *do* anything, just moves you further down the notebook), you can click <i class="fa-step-forward fa"></i> in the toolbar or press Ctrl+Enter (Ctrl+Return on Mac).
+To leave editing mode and "run" this cell (for a Markdown cell, this doesn't *do* anything, just moves you further down the notebook), you can click <i class="fas fa-play"></i> in the toolbar or press Ctrl+Enter (Ctrl+Return on Mac).
 If you want to resume editing it later, you can either double-click it, or select the cell (which will show a vertical blue line on the left once it's selected) by clicking it once, and then hitting the Enter (Win) or Return (Mac) key.
-To leave editing mode, you can click <i class="fa-step-forward fa"></i> in the toolbar or press Ctrl+Enter (Ctrl+Return on Mac).
+To leave editing mode, you can click <i class="fas fa-play"></i> in the toolbar or press Ctrl+Enter (Ctrl+Return on Mac).
 If you want to run your current cell and add a new cell (by default, a code cell) immediately below it, you can press Alt+Enter (Option+Enter on Mac).

 Next, you need to figure out how to do the conversion.
 Searching for relevant terms may lead you to [this StackOverflow discussion](https://stackoverflow.com/questions/2265357/parse-date-string-and-change-format), and the first answer involves using the *datetime* Python module.
 As a first step, you need to import *datetime*, using a code cell.
 You also know that your input file is a CSV, so you should import the *csv* module as well.